yellowflash2041/data-engineering-practice/README.md

 ## Data Engineering Practice Problems

+I am a data engineer with experience building datasets for small and medium-sized businesses.
+Whether you're trying to win work, online scraping, or starting a new AI startup, I can help.

+Knows Python data processing, csv, flat-file, parquet, json, etc.
+SQL database table design.
+Python + Postgres, data ingestion and retrieval.
+PySpark
+Data cleaning/dirty data.
+Manage the entire project from start to finish
+Regular communication is important to me, so let’s keep in touch.

 One of the main obstacles of Data Engineering is the large and varied technical skills that can be required on a day-to-day basis.